 In case you haven’t caught on yet, I’m a huge fan of hosting.
 I LOVE having people in my home, especially for nicely set meals!
 Thus, for my most recent DIY project, I thought it would be fun to create some custom, reversible wooden placemats to use for setting my table throughout the holiday season.
-I chose to stencil them with the Birch Forest stencil from Cutting Edge Stencils (the same company that made the stencil I used on my bathroom floor) and just love how they turned out!

 By painting them different colors on either side, I was able to make them extremely versatile when it comes to matching whatever holiday table theme I decide to go with.
 I chose the birch stencil because I know my decor tends to be a bit rustic, but since these are custom made, you can choose ANY of the amazing craft stencils available from Cutting Edge Stencils to match your style!

 For a modern looks, try their Lexington stencil or the Checks stencil!
 I love their Bricks stencil and Vision stencil too.
 There’s seriously a ton to choose from, you’re bound to find one you love!
 So be sure to head over to Cutting Edge Stencils and select a craft stencil (mine is size medium) to use for your DIY placemats!